-As the Georgia school year ends, preschool teachers often worry about how they can get their little ones ready for the next step other academic careers, kindergarten.
+Preschool teachers often worry about how they can get their little ones ready for the next step in other academic careers, kindergarten.
 Teachers frequently believe that some indicators of school readiness include having their children be able to recite colors, shapes, numbers, and letters as well as having them be able to sit attentively during Circle Time.
 However, according to many researchers, elementary school teachers tend to focus on social and physical development as the most important aspects of school readiness.
 Further research also shows that children who enter school with poor language and literacy skills are at a big disadvantage when they enter school (Tabors, Beals, & Weizman, 2001).

-According to research by Coppell and Bredekamp (2001) the best approach to thinking about school readiness is to focus on the whole child approach.
+According to research by Coppell and Bredekamp (2001) the best approach to thinking about school readiness is to focus on the whole-child approach.
 This means to include the body, mind, and emotions.
-For academic purposes this means addressing the physical, cognitive, and social emotional development for each child.
+For academic purposes, this means addressing the physical, cognitive, and social-emotional development of each child.
 As teachers, we need to nurture development so children can develop specific skills and behaviors with the understanding that they will be on the road to school readiness when they leave our classrooms.

 All our online courses provide text, voice, and videos to make the content engaging as well as informative and are Bright from the Start approved for clock hours!
 Search the GaPDS website under our Approved Sponsor Organization code (TR-ASO-76) for a full list of all our courses!
 Visit our website to see a full list of classes on how to support the children in your classroom today!